 Factors to Consider in Web Design Typography

 Typography in web design comes with a unique set of considerations tailored for digital content.
-The digital landscape introduces challenges related to diverse screen sizes, resolutions, and user experiences.
+The digital landscape introduces challenges related to diverse screen sizes, resolutions, and user experiences, particularly in responsive design.
 You may encounter specific elements to look into, such as typeface selection, font size, color palette, line height, and font shapes.

 All these elements harmoniously interact to craft web typography that enhances the reader’s engagement and comprehension, ensuring a positive digital experience.